AngleProtocol/angle-docs/borrowing-module/vaults/README.md

 - Borrow agTokens from tokens deposited as collateral in the protocol
 - Leverage collateral exposure in one transaction
+- Take out self-repaying loans or earn a leveraged yield
 - Transfer your debt between vaults to avoid liquidation
 - Perform different actions on your vault in a single transaction and in a capital efficient manner
-- Take self-repaying loans or earn a leveraged yield

 ## Main features